American fried rice: Muslim version (Southern Thailand and Malaysia)

 American fried rice in Malaysia and Southern Thailand have different versions that have been modified from the original version.
 Usually it replaces the side dish of "bacon" or "ham" with Thai red meat (Malay: daging masak merah ala Thai).
-This change was made because the Thai Malays and Malaysian Malays communities are Muslim.
+This change was made because Thai Malays and Malaysian Malays practice Islam.
 This dish is sometimes confused with the Malaysian dish called nasi goreng USA, in which the initialism “USA” stands for shrimp (udang), squid (sotong) and chicken (ayam).